Why You Keep Choosing the Same Person (With a Different Face)

 Anxious Attachment - When Love Felt Like Chasing

-Your caregiver was inconsistent.
+What happened in childhood: Your caregiver was inconsistent.
 Warm and present one day, cold and distant the next.
 Available sometimes, unavailable others.
 You never knew which version you'd get.

-They didn't abandon you completely, that would have been clearer.
+They didn't abandon you completely; that would have been clearer.
 Instead, they came and went emotionally.
 Tuned in, then tuned out.
 Responded to your needs occasionally, but not reliably.

 So your nervous system learned: Love exists, but it's unstable.
 I can get it if I work hard enough.
 I just have to monitor constantly, adjust myself, prove I'm worth staying for.

-Closeness is possible but precarious.
+What your nervous system learned: Closeness is possible but precarious.
 People leave.
 I have to work to keep them.
 Distance means danger.
 I need to stay vigilant.

 What it looks like now:

-You're terrified of being left, even when there's no evidence you will be.
+• You're terrified of being left, even when there's no evidence you will be.

-A delayed text response sends you spiralling.
+• A delayed text response sends you spiralling.
 Did they lose interest?
 Are they pulling away?
 What did I do wrong?

-You need reassurance constantly because your nervous system never learned that people stay.
+• You need reassurance constantly because your nervous system never learned that people stay.
 You learned that connection is something you have to earn, over and over.

-You over-explain.
+• You over-explain.
 Over-apologise.
 Over-function in relationships.
 You pursue when they pull away.
 You panic during silence or space.

-You feel “too much”, too needy, too emotional, too intense.
+• You feel “too much”, too needy, too emotional, too intense.
 And you probably attract partners who are avoidant, because that dynamic feels like home.
 The push-pull.
 The chase.
-The constant work to maintain connection.
+The constant work to maintain a connection.

 This isn't drama.
 This isn't you being “crazy”.